-3.2.1 Primary/Front Elevation
+Primary / Front Elevation

-- Homes shall have well articulated façades by providing indentations and projections to the main building line, as well as to the roof design.
-Steps within the floor plan shall be at least 450mm deep (excludes garages). - A minimum of two (2) wall materials or colours is required (excludes doors & windows).
-Choose from: painted render, face brick, Corten steel, timber, mini-orb, stone or lightweight cladding such as weatherboard.
+- Homes shall have well articulated facades by providing at least one major indentation or projection in the floor plan for example balconies, verandahs or porch recesses.
+Minor articulation shall also be achieved through the use of architectural features such as overhanging gable ends, feature walls, awnings, plinths etc - A minimum of two (2) wall materials or colours is required (excludes doors & windows).
+Choose from: painted render, face brick, Corten steel, timber, mini-orb, stone or light-weight cladding such as weatherboard.
 Where face brick is the main material it must be of the single course variety.
 Recycled materials are strongly encouraged to be used as highlight materials.
-Please refer to the applicable colour and material palette on page 14 for paint, material and face brick colours.

-- To ensure that architectural character is incorporated into the design of homes, a minimum of 3 of the following character features shall be used in the primary elevation: - 1.
-A verandah or balcony which is a minimum 30% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street; - 2.
+Please refer to the applicable colour and material palette for paint, material and face brick colours. - Window frames, front doors, balustrades, gutters and fascias shall be consistent with the Oakebella Colour and Materials Palette. - The majority of glazing (windows and doors) within the primary and secondary elevations must be vertically proportioned.
+Highlight windows above doors and extended window and/or door height is encouraged. - To ensure that architectural character is incorporated into the design of homes, a minimum of 3 of the following character features shall be used in the primary elevation: - 1.
+A verandah or balcony which has a minimum width of 2.1m x 1.2m deep with the longest portion parallel to the street; - 2.
 A substantial entrance feature to pronounce the main entry to the dwelling.
 Choose from: portico, open pergola, arbor, gate house or attached feature wall; - 3.
-A roof feature for example, but not limited to: gable-end; gambrel; dormer windows, window hood or architectural beams i.e. to define gable-ends to verandahs, balconies etc (pelmets/beams to porches/porticos will not be considered); - 4.
-Inclusion of a feature material such as recycled face brick (or replica to be selected from approved list), Corten steel, recycled/weathered timber, mini-orb, stone or light-weight cladding such as weatherboard; - 5.
-Living area with substantial glazing (i.e. full height) overlooking the street or public reserve; - 6.
-Features which provide articulation and interest such as, but not limited to: chimney, feature blade wall or substantially sized planter box (min 4c in height); - 7.
-Metal deck roof with a Building Code of Australia (BCA) classified solar absorptance of light or medium.
-Select from the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Paperbark, Evening Haze, Shale Grey, Dune, Windspray or Cove; - 8.
-Other features which add character and that are considered to be consistent with the theme may also be accepted. - For lots along Tamblyn Place and Lattuga Drive, a minimum of 2 different wall materials and 4 architectural character features are required. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof (unless covering off the eaves line of the front façade).
+A roof feature for example, but not limited to: gable-end; gambrel;, window hoods, awnings or architectural beams i.e. to define gable-ends to verandahs, balconies etc (pelmets/beams to porches/porticos will not be considered); - 4.
+Substantial glazing to the primary elevation such as bi-fold doors or additional glazing panels/increased height to all doors/windows; - 5.
+Inclusion of a feature material such as recycled face brick (or replica to be selected from approved list); Corten steel; recycled/weathered timber, mini-orb, stone or light-weight cladding such as weatherboard (feature material in addition to two wall materials/colours i.e. two render colours plus feature material required); - 6.
+Features which provide articulation and interest such as, but not limited to: chimney, feature blade wall, Juliette balcony. - Parapet walls to side boundaries must not protrude forward of the fascia, or above the soffit line of the roof where an eave is proposed (i.e. shall be angled with the pitch of the roof).
+Consideration may be given to a parapet wall forward of the fascia and above the soffit where the wall abuts an existing or simultaneously constructed wall of similar dimensions or where the parapet wall forms part of a feature blade wall (minimum width dimension 290mm).
+Any part of a parapet wall which is visible from the street

+- shall be finished in the same manner as the primary elevation colour/materials.
+No spandrels are permitted to the front elevation. - Where an existing parapet wall has been constructed, consideration should be given to reducing the impact of the wall upon the streetscape i.e. aligning setbacks and heights of adjacent walls accordingly.

+3.2 Building Design cont...